A personal account of VacStuds and its values by its founder and director.

 Jesus Silva was with us for several summers in the 1970s as a student and the 1980s as a helper.
-He is now the Spanish Ambassador to Panama.
+He was the Spanish Ambassador to Panama and is now Ambassador to Venezuela.
 Here is a link to a newspaper interview he gave when he was Ambassador to Jamaica.
 My boys and I were his guests at his residence in Kingston a few years ago.

 Articles and information on other VacStuds students gratefully received.

 The Vacational Studies Foundation

 The Vacational Studies Foundation was registered as a Charity under English Law in January 2000 to assist talented children.

 Alumni of Vacational Studies who wish their children to have the same international experience they had, but cannot send them for financial reasons should contact IGM at firstname.lastname@example.org or the Chairman of the Trustees of the Vacational Studies Foundation – Francis McIvor – at email@example.com.